christianalfoni/EmptyBox/posts/2016_04_27_Combining-React-with-industrial-design.md

 ![blueprint](/images/ducky/3.png)

 This is the real specification.
 This is what tells the developer what components that composes an application specific component.
 And this is where the magic happens.
 Instead of the developer being concerned with producing multiple components, implementing their UI structure and styling, the developer can focus only on the business logic.
-So either you build small stateless components defining UI structure and styling on one project, or you sit on an other project composing them together and hooking them up to a stateful components and the business logic.
+So either you build small stateless components defining UI structure and styling on one project, or you sit on an other project composing them together and hooking them up to stateful components and the business logic.

 #### Properties and deviations